Car Stereo Has Power But No Sound From Speakers? Here’s Why And How To Fix

 The software for modern head units is essential.
 This is especially true for the infotainment systems found in cars over the last five or ten years.

 Restart it by turning it off and on again.
-If the standard standby button doesn’t work, you’ll need to try a forced reset.
+If the typical standby button doesn’t work, you’ll need to try a forced reset.
 You’ll find information on doing this safely in the owner’s manual.

 Faulty Wiring: Silence From Car Speakers